adamzwickey/todos-docs/docs/todos-workshop/README.md

 ### todos-edge

-Todo(s) Edge is an edge abstraction for other Todo apps and serves as a client entry-point into app functionality and is implemented using [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway).
-Todo(s) Edge is implemented using Kotlin however there's remarkably little code as the gateway is virtually all configuration.
-The edge is configured to route traffic sent to `/todos/` to a backing API of some sort while root traffic contains the UI.
+[Todo(s) Edge](https://github.com/corbtastik/todos-edge) is an edge for other Todo apps and serves as a client entry-point into app functionality, implemented using [Spring Cloud Gateway](https://spring.io/projects/spring-cloud-gateway).
+The source is Kotlin however there's remarkably little code as the gateway is virtually all configuration.
+By default the edge is configured to route traffic sent to `/todos/` to a backing API of some sort while root traffic routes to the UI.
 During certain sections of the workshop we'll use Spring Cloud to control where the edge sends traffic.

 **Talking Points**